hexterisk/blog/content/posts/Design Patterns/Behavioral Patterns/Behavioral Patterns.md

 categories: ["Design-Patterns"]
 ---

-**Behavioral Design Pattern** are concerned with optimizing the complex flow of control and communication between objects during run-time.
+**Behavioral Design Patterns** are concerned with optimizing the complex flow of control and communication between objects during run-time.
 Their main goal is to assign responsibilities between objects in a manner that ensures loose coupling.

 #### Behavioral Class Patterns